bitnami/charts/bitnami/mediawiki/README.md

 - `service.port` was deprecated.
 We recommend using `service.ports.http` instead.
 - `service.httpsPort` was deprecated.
 We recommend using `service.ports.https` instead.
-- `metrics.serviceMonitor.additionalLabels` was replaced by `metrics.serviceMonitor.selector`.
+- `metrics.serviceMonitor.additionalLabels` was replaced by `metrics.serviceMonitor.labels`.
 - `metrics.serviceMonitor.relabellings` was replaced by `metrics.serviceMonitor.metricRelabelings`, and new value `metrics.serviceMonitor.relabelings` was introduced, fixing an issue with the values mapping.
 Now, the ServiceMonitor settings are inline with the chart values.

 Additionally updates the MariaDB subchart to it newest major, 10.0.0, which contains similar changes.
+Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-1000) for more information.

 ### To 12.0.0